djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 ## Eventual consistency
 Eventual consistency is a consistency model used in distributed databases, where updates to the data may not be immediately visible to all nodes in the system, but will eventually propagate to all nodes and become consistent.
-This note focuses on the concept of eventual consistency, its advantages and trade-offs, and its implications for distributed database systems.

 ## Characteristics